 - Regular feedback makes it easier to assess the data later during the performance evaluation.

 To get the most out of a feedback process, invest in something more meaningful than the traditional feedback process.
-360-degree feedback is a more modern and systematic evaluation of analyzing feedback.
+According to SHRM:

-Here, feedback is collected not only from the manager but also from anyone who deals with the employee on a regular basis.
-This ensures that the feedback received is more well-rounded and accurate.
+360-degree feedback is a more modern and systematic approach to feedback analysis.
+Feedback is gathered not only from the manager but also from those who interact and work with the employee.
+This ensures that the data received is more accurate and up-to-date.

 Objective 3: Simplify Promotion Awarding Decisions